 - Balance and fall prevention

-- Transitional movements — sitting to standing, walking, turning, to and from the floor (2:30 pm class)
+- Transitional movements — sitting to standing, walking, turning, plus to and from the floor in 10:45 am and 2:30 pm classes

 - Cognitive challenges and multitasking

 To enhance learning, classes blend a variety of approaches.

 - Conscious attention and movement education principles of the Feldenkrais Method®

 - Parkinson’s Wellness Recovery Moves (PWR!Moves) in a variety of positions to support new movement habits: